mesg-foundation/engine/docs/cli/mesg-cli_account_export.md

 ### Options

 ```
-  -a, --account string        Account you want to use
+  -a, --account string        Account to use
   -h, --help                  help for export
       --new-password string   New password of the exported account
       --password string       Current password of the account to export